deja-vu-platform/deja-vu/README.md

 To run:
-- you need to start the mongo deamon: run `mongod`
+- you need to start the mongo daemon: run `mongod`